5 Causes of Night Sweats to Take into Account

 3. Hodgkin Lymphoma or Non-Hodgkin Lymphoma

-At the beginning of the article, we talked about that in some cases night sweats are a symptom of other types of more serious illnesses.
+At the beginning of the article, we mentioned that in some cases night sweats are a symptom of other types of more serious illnesses.

 - Hodgkin Lymphoma and Non-Hodgkin Lymphoma are examples of such serious illnesses.
-These diseases are a type of cancer that start in the lymphocytes, which are a fundamental part of the immune system.
+These diseases are a type of cancer that starts in the lymphocytes.
+These are a fundamental part of the immune system.

 - Excessive sweating, which is common in these conditions, can affect the lymphatic system.
 This system consists of lymphatic tissue, lymph vessels or the spleen.

 - In general, the main symptoms that patients with Hodgkin Lymphoma or Non-Hodgkin Lymphoma often experience is swollen underarm lymph nodes or a swollen groin.